 If you didn’t manage to fit or you felt claustrophobic and did not want to go though the doorway that is not a problem as I bring some hammocks along for exactly this reason.
 You are welcome to string them up beneath the shady trees and catch up on some reading time while the rest of us explore Robin Hood as this is a challenging cave and not for the faint of heart!

 After the doorway the cave opens up and we walk along the passageways until we get to the organ pipe chamber which is very pretty.
-The organ pipes are actually stalactites and stalagmites that have joined to become columns.
+The organ pipes are weather and stratified sedimentary sandstone that is very pretty to look at.
 After taking in the views we then have some climbing to do going up and down rocks and under obstacles before arriving at the junction chamber.

 Here the cave splits into 2 routes, carry on straight and it leads to the exit to echo valley though Ronan’s Well which is extremely tight and not for novice or beginner cavers, we will not be taking this route.
 Instead we will turn right and head along a small stream which will bring us to the end of Robin Hood.
 When I first arrived here as a school kid there was a legend that there was an underground lake on the other side if we could just fit though the small tight hole.
 Many of us tried I even almost even got stuck but none of us ever made it though which is just as well as actually the cave ends here and there is nothing further though the small stream continues and become the stream which flows down though echo valley.